LI Projects

 These computational scientists will help State research groups take advantage of advanced cyberinfrastructure deployed across LONI and the nation.
 Distributed across the LI participating campuses, these staff are experts in the use of LONI hardware and cyberinfrastructure, including parallel computing, networks, visualization, grids, computational mathematics, and data management.

-Please send your proposals (up to 1 page) requesting time from the LI CSs to manager@institute.loni.org, by December 15, 2009.
+Please send your proposals (up to 1 page) requesting time from the LI CSs to manager@institute.loni.org, by January 27, 2012.
 In your proposal, explain what you want to do, about what effort (in FTE-months) you think will be required, and how the project will benefit the LI.
-The scientific committee will then review the proposals, rank them according to potential contribution to the LI deliverables, and decide which projects should be supported and at what level.
+At our recent mid term review, the reviewers insisted that the LI computational scientists only support projects with federal or extra-mural funding.
+So, please include information about external support (granding agencies, grant numbers, funding amounts and duration) in your application.
+Exceptions will be made for junior or new investigators.